AdobeDocs/commerce-channels.en/help/channel-manager/install.md

 Work in a development branch when adding an extension to your cloud instance.

-For help with using branches, see [Get started creating branches](https://devdocs.magento.com/cloud/env/environments-start.html#getstarted){target="_blank"} in the Adobe Commerce developer documentation.
+For help with using branches, see [Get started creating branches](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/develop/cli-branches.html) in the _Commerce on Cloud Infrastructure Guide_.

-During installation, the extension name (`magento\channel-manager`) is automatically inserted in the [app/etc/config.php](https://devdocs.magento.com/cloud/live/sens-data-over.html#configuration-data){target="_blank"} file.
+During installation, the extension name (`magento\channel-manager`) is automatically inserted in the [app/etc/config.php](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/configure-store/store-settings.html) file.
 You do not need to edit the file directly.

 1. On your local workstation, change to the Cloud project root directory.

-1. Create or check out a development [branch](https://devdocs-beta.magento.com/cloud/env/environments-start.html#getstarted){target="_blank"}.
+1. Create or check out a development [branch](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/develop/cli-branches.html).

 1. Using the Composer name, add the extension to the `require` section of the `composer.json` file.